 What We Expect From You:

-We hope you will read through at least some of our website and have a clear idea of the kind of Jack Russell Terriers we produce.
+We hope that you haven't just searched for the best jack russell breeder or just a jack russell breeder near you.
+We hope that you have spend some time reviewing our website and share the same philosophies as we do.
 We believe Jack Russells in general, do not do as well in a home where you are over-scheduled and too busy to add an active, intelligent puppy to your household.
 We ask that you will have evaluated your circumstances and have made a sound decision about whether you really have the time and energy to add a puppy to your family and, if you do, that a terrier should be your breed of choice.

 ￼Once you've decided that a Jack Russell puppy is right for you, we then ask you to look at your calendar.
 Your puppy will be ready to go at eight (8) weeks of age.
 We are unable to hold puppies longer unless they are staying for our Polished Puppy Kindergarten.
-We have developed a very good program for preparing pups for their trip home, whether that be by car or plane, so your pup will be ready to go everywhere with you.
+We have developed an amazing program for preparing pups for their trip home, whether that be by car or plane, so your pup will be ready to go everywhere with you.

 Once home, we ask that you be committed to and focus on your pups socialization and training.
 That early period is critical to a puppy's long-term development and must be designed to get the most out of these few months.
 If you are too busy requiring long hours away from the puppy, this is not congruent with the work involved in preparing a young dog for its lifetime.
 The learning that occurs during those first months cannot be recaptured later.